 - 4. Pediatric Interim Care - Non-facility pediatric interim care programs have been determined eligible for partial federal funding.
 30 percent federal funding is provided in lieu of General Fund-State for these programs.
 The one facility based pediatric interim care program will maintain full state funding.
 (General Fund-State, General Fund-Federal) - 5.
 Family Reconciliation Services # - Funding for the Family Reconciliation Services program is reduced by 36 percent.
 The department will redesign the program to serve a smaller number of families in crisis, specifically targeting families and services to avoid placement of children into foster care. - 6.
 Crisis Residential Center Assess. # Funding for Crisis Residential Center (CRC) assessments is eliminated.
 Currently, these assessments are underutilized because of the availability of the other assessment options provided by CRC and Family Reconciliation Services staff. - 8.
 Eliminate Special Projects - AmeriCorps mentoring services to older foster youth in two regions, and a parenting program for families of other cultures are eliminated. - 11.
 Therapeutic Child Development Funding for Therapeutic Child Development (TCD) is reduced by 25 percent.
 TCD provides families with young children at serious risk of abuse or neglect with intensive child development services and interventions to promote parenting skills.
 Childcare services are provided to the children for at least four hours each day.
 Additional services include home visits, parent education, and parent support groups. - 12.
 Centralize After Hours Programs The After Hours program will be centralized to achieve efficiencies.
 Services will be colocated to provide intake and referral services in response to emergency calls received after normal business hours, on weekends and holidays.
 (General Fund-State, General Fund-Federal) - 13.
 Reduce Travel, Equipment, Training - Funding for travel, equipment, training, and conferences is reduced.
 (General Fund-State, General Fund-Federal) - 14.
-DD Parent Participate in Support # Parents of developmentally disabled (DD) children will no longer be exempted from participation in the financial responsibility of having their children in the Children's Administration foster care program.
-This support will help reduce the cost of foster care.
+DD Parent Participate in Support # - Note: SB 6585 did not pass the legislature.
+It would have required parents of children with developmental disabilities to participate in the financial support of their children who are in state supported foster care in the same way as other parents.
+Parents would have been expected to pay on average \$150 a month, which is about the average collected from foster care parents in the Children's Administration program.
 (General Fund-State, General Fund-Federal) - 15.
 Public Safety and Education Account - Due to a revenue shortfall in the Public Safety and Education Account, a 2 percent across-the-board reduction is made to all agencies funded from the account.
 (Public Safety and Education Account-State) - 19.
-Reduce Home Support Specialists Funding for home support specialist staff is reduced by one third.
+Reduce Home Support Specialists - Funding for home support specialist staff is reduced by one third.
 Home support specialists assist families at risk of neglect and abuse with basic skills of homemaking and child care. - 20.
-Hold Basic Foster Care at FY 02 The basic rate for foster care covers the basic costs of caring for a foster child in a family home.
+Hold Basic Foster Care at FY 02 - The basic rate for foster care covers the basic costs of caring for a foster child in a family home.
 Foster parents are also reimbursed for other costs associated with caring for a foster child.
 The basic rate was increased to an average of \$420 per month in July 2001.
 It was scheduled to increase to \$440 in July 2002.
 This adjustment holds the basic rate at its current level.
 (General Fund-State, General Fund-Federal) - 21.
 Vendor Rate Change - The FY 2003 vendor rate increase of 2.3 percent for the Department of Social and Health Services is reduced to a 1.5 percent increase.
 (General Fund-State, General Fund-Federal, Public Safety and Education Account)